vadiasov/upload/README.md

 * column - table column name that keep file names of uploaded files
 * id_item - table column name that you can use to bind uploaded file to.
 For example, "album_id" of album that has this file (track).
 * backUrl - route name for a button "Back" under the form of uploading (you uploaded all files and click it to come back to somewhere).
+* header - String that may be inserted in the Upload form header (with title of an album).
+* parent_table - DB table name of parent packages.
+For example may be used to get a title of album.
+* parent_column_name - DB table column name of parent packages.
+For example may be used to get a title of album.

 ## Using
 Open page with route